 The Symptoms of Alcoholism

 Alcohol detox centers see clients with alcohol use disorders that range from mild to severe.
-Even the most mild forms of alcoholism pose a risk to your health, and carry the risk of developing an even worse addiction.
-If you aren’t sure if you are showing signs of alcoholism, there are some things that you can look for.
-These include:
+Even the mildest forms of alcoholism pose a risk to your health and carry the risk of developing an even worse addiction.
+Signs of alcoholism include:

-- Spending a lot of time drinking, thinking about drinking, or recovering from hangovers.
+- Spending a lot of time drinking, thinking about drinking

-- Having issues performing at work or school, or within your relationships, due to your drinking.
+- Having issues performing at work or school

-- Continuing to drink even though you realize that it is causing issues with your health or quality of life.
+- Continuing to drink despite issues with your health or quality of life

-- Needing to drink more and more alcohol in order to feel its effects.
+- Drinking more alcohol to feel its effects

-- Experiencing withdrawal symptoms if you go too long without alcohol.
+- Experiencing withdrawal symptoms if you stop drinking alcohol

 What is Alcohol Detox?

 Alcohol detox is the process of your body getting rid of all of the alcohol in your system to become alcohol-free once again.
 Addiction creates a physical dependence and it is not uncommon to experience withdrawal symptoms during detox.
 Alcohol detox centers are specialized facilities that help to treat withdrawal symptoms with medications that make them less severe.